 There are four decisions every writer needs to make before they get started marketing themselves online.
-They’re foundational to your writing life.
+They’re foundational to your writing life and should be part of every writer’s resource list.

 Download the Four Decisions Every Writer Needs to Make worksheets from my resource library.